uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 This body of work includes memoirs such as Isabelle Knockwood’s _Out of the Depths: The Experiences of Mi’kmaw Children at the Indian Residential School at Shubenacadie, Nova Scotia_ (1992), to the more recent works of Agnes Grant’s _Finding My Talk: How Fourteen Native Women Reclaimed Their Lives after Residential School_ (2004); Alice Blondin’s _My Heart Shook Like a Drum: What I Learned at the Indian Mission Schools, Northwest Territories_ (2009); Theodore Fontaine’s _Broken Circle: The Dark Legacy of Indian Residential Schools: A Memoir_ (2010); Bev Sellars’s _They Called Me Number One: Secrets and Survival at an Indian Residential School_ (2013); and Edmund Metatawabin and Alexandra Shimo’s _Up Ghost River: A Chief’s Journey through the Turbulent Waters of Native History_ (2014).

 Works of fiction (sometimes drawn from the author’s own life experiences), such as Tomson Highway’s _Kiss of the Fur Queen_ (1998), Robert Alexie’s _Porcupines and China Dolls_ (2009), or Richard Wagamese’s _Indian Horse_ (2012), tell stories about abuse, neglect, and loss that are also stories of healing, redemption, and hope.
-In 2012, the Aboriginal<!--x-->
-Healing Foundation published _Speaking My Truth: Reflections on Reconciliation and Residential Schools_, and invited book clubs across the country to read and discuss the book.
+In 2012, the Aboriginal <!-- page 336 -->Healing Foundation published _Speaking My Truth: Reflections on Reconciliation and Residential Schools_, and invited book clubs across the country to read and discuss the book.
 Documentary films such as _Where the Spirit Lives_ (1989), _Kuper Island: Return to the Healing Circle_ (1997), and _Muffins for Granny_ (2008), as well as docu-dramas such as _We Were Children_ (2012), all serve to educate Canadians and the wider world about the residential school experience, using the power of sound and images.
 Intergenerational Survivor Georgina Lightning was the first Indigenous woman in North America to direct a full-length feature film, _Older Than America_ (2008).
 Kevin Loring’s stage play, _Where the Blood Mixes_, won the Governor General’s award for literary drama in 2009.